mutantcows/rust_fm_plugin/README.md

 1. Quit FileMaker
 2. Compile the library
-3. Bundle the plug-in
-4. Clear the log file
+3. Clear the log file
+4. Bundle the plug-in
 5. Move the plug-in to the FileMaker extensions folder
+6. Sign the plug-in
-6. Launch FileMaker
+7. Launch FileMaker